-It rests on an assertion that the greatest knowledge - technical expertise - resides at the top of a bureaucratic hierarchy.
+The top-down approach to the management of schools begins with assertion that the greatest knowledge - technical expertise - resides at the top of a bureaucratic hierarchy.
 Dictates are issued down the ladder, seeking compliance at each level; from federal government to state departments of education to local districts and, finally, to schools and teachers.
 Local perspectives on problems and solutions are ignored in favor of statistical models held at upper administrative levels.

-Administrators at the upper ladder rungs employ a variety of rewards and punishments - 'the carrot and the stick' (Fischer, 1990, p.
+Administrators at the upper ladder rungs employ a variety of rewards and punishments - "the carrot and the stick" (Fischer, 1990, p.
 191) - to achieve compliance down through the multiple levels of the management system.